 This imbalance also influences how ingested food is processed.
 Firmicutes extract every single calorie from the eaten food.
 This “hidden” additional intake of carbohydrates means that more calories are absorbed with each meal!
 Firmicutes are especially efficient at breaking down the indigestible fiber from our food into so-called “short-chain” carbohydrates.

 This leads to the emergence of many simple sugar molecules in the gut, which are quickly absorbed and stored as fat deposits for “times of need”.
-Additionally, the Firmicutes possess an ability which makes it especially hard to lose weight: in “times of fasting” they turn our body into energy saving mode so that our body burns less calories than it normally would.
+Additionally, the Firmicutes possess an ability that makes it especially hard to lose weight: in “times of fasting” they turn our body into an energy-saving mode so that our body burns less calories than it normally would.

 As soon as we start eating normally again, every single calorie is extracted from our food and we gain weight again: this is the so-called “yo-yo effect.”

 Bacteroidetes, on the other hand, recognize this excess sugar and encapsulate these unnecessary carbohydrates directly in the gut.
 In this way, the “surplus” can be excreted via the stool instead of being stored by the body as fat.

 Stool analyses confirm this: If the gut flora is rich in Bacteroidetes, our excretions contain more unspent calories than when there is a Firmicute oversupply.

 Bad Bacteria and Other Pathogens in your Gut

 When your gut microbiome gets out of balance, there is an opportunity for “bad bacteria” and other pathogens to multiply in your gut.
 Some of these pathogens, such as the common yeast Candida Albicans thrive on sugar and have the ability to induce sugar cravings in their human host.